filestack/filestack-js/README.md

 ## Contributing

-We follow the [conventional commits](https://conventionalcommits.org/) specification to ensure consistent commit messages and changelog formatting.
+We follow the [conventional commits](https://conventionalcommits.org/) specification to ensure consistent commit messages and changelog formatting..